 Somewhere along the line, I learned that racism was over.
 Nobody told me that.
 But I learned that the way we get over race was by pretending it didn't exist.
 Even so, it still was wisdom to lock your doors when a black man crossed the street in front of your car.

 Our public school was crowded, multiracial, and multi-class.
 In the hallways, I was clumsy.
 It seemed to me that whenever I trod on a black person's shoe, they would turn around and say something like, "Watch where you fucking step, white boy."
 Sometimes they would offer to fight me.
 I was pugnacious and accepted sometimes.
-To me, this was a violation of the principal of race-blindness that was supposed to end racism.
+To me, this "white boy" epithet was a violation of the principal of the race-blindness that was supposed to end racism.

 But let us unpack this shoe story further.
 For many people, a valuable shoe shows rank and status.
 You carry that status with you, you keep it clean.
 It's a symbol of liberation from poverty and racism.
 Now, some person, a white boy no less, affronts the dignity of your liberation from poverty?
 Hell no.